shalperin/vr-bike-game-controller/install.md

-expects Uniduino in Assets, .gitigored b/c not a free resource.
+Expects Uniduino in Assets, .gitigored b/c not a free resource.